mfauzaanshareef/black-scholes-risk-engine/black-scholes-pde-derivation/black-scholes-pde-derivation.md

+# Black-Scholes PDE Derivation

-# General Assumptions
+## General Assumptions
 - We assume a constant risk free rate and constant volatility.
 - The underlying stock doesn't pay any dividends.
 - Frictionless markets: there are no transaction costs.
 - Continuous trading: we can buy and sell any amount of stock, even frictional amounts.

-# Method 1
+## Derivation

 ### 1. Assume that the price of the stock follows a GBM